ArdanaLabs/ardana-dollar/utxo-design.md

 Purpose: to permit a `ProposalFactory` to interact with the governance validator script with enhanced capability.

 Validation Rules:
-- `owner` address must sign this transaction
+- `ownerAddress` address must sign this transaction

 inputs:
 - fee/collateral UTXO (from USER)